bryleen1/22MARENABLE1-flask-project/README.md

 The Todo2 table adds another column to my current table (seen in the image below).
 This would allow the app to to be able to identify which tasks belong to which user so as to send the right tasks to the correct user.
 An updated database is necessary for the next phase of this app, if the app is to send users' set tasks to their emails.
 The email will also contain the link to the app so that instead of just reading the tasks, the user can interact with them once more.
 After this phase, I would then look at creating accounts for users.
 ![image](https://user-images.githubusercontent.com/88090980/163742158-002b59b6-03e0-4826-8bc5-7d14867218fd.png)

+## Acknowledgements

+Thanks and credit goes to:
+- QA Community for guidance on creating a flask app with CRUD functionality, writing flask tests and Jenkins
+- freeCodeCamp for guidance with my app links
+- W3Schools for guidance with the HTML alignment and style elements
+- Earl Gray and Leon Robinson for teaching and guidance